whosonfirst/go-whosonfirst-browser/README.md

 ### This is not a search engine.

 This is a tool that is primarily geared towards displaying _known_ Who's On First IDs.
-It does not maintain an index, or a list of known reocrds, before it displays them.
+It does not maintain an index, or a list of known records, before it displays them.

 It would be easy enough to add flags to use an external instance of the [Pelias Placeholder API](https://millsfield.sfomuseum.org/blog/2019/11/04/placeholder/) for basic search functionality so we'll add that to the list of features for a "2.x" release.